 Can I purchase OEM license but purchase direct VMware support?

 No this is not possible.
-Support is tagged with actual type of license.
+Support is tagged with the actual type of license.

 With "A" OEM license, can I buy support from "B" OEM vendor?

 This cannot be done.
-Specific OEM vendor license is tag to their respective support.
+Specific OEM vendor license is tagged to their respective support.